Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-dreamscape.md

 In Cyberpunk Lore, Johnny Silverhand was cut in two by Adam Smasher.
 Spider Murphy hit him with a ranged ai-given data slug in the hopes that he could be remade whole again.
-Spider is already known to cope with the harsh realities of the world by living it out as if it were a game.
+This slug carry's Alt's fingerprints: a deviation of soulkiller.

+Spider is known to cope with the harsh realities of the world by living it out as if it were a game.
 Imagine what the process of the data slug might look like in this context, and you'll have a running start to the sections that follow.

 ## The Beginning